xtmgah/machina/README.md

 <a name="comp"></a>
 ### Compilation

-To compile SPRUCE, execute the following commands from the root of the repository:
+To compile MACHINA, execute the following commands from the root of the repository:

     $ mkdir build
     $ cd build
     $ cmake ..
     $ make

-In case CMake fails to detect LEMON, run the following command with adjusted paths:
+In case CMake fails to detect LEMON or Gurobi, run the following command with adjusted paths:

     $ cmake -DLIBLEMON_ROOT=~/lemon \
     -DGUROBI_INCLUDE_DIR=/usr/local/gurobi702/linux64/include \